-Though it tends to live in the shadow of the city’s gargantuan skyscrapers, New York State is home to a vast array of beautiful mountain ranges, cascading waterfalls, gardens that rival the best of Europe, and thousands of miles of hiking trails.
-And while Sheep’s Meadow may be a great place to catch up with thousands of your closest friends on a sunny Sunday afternoon, these are some of the most beautiful places in the state that aren’t on everybody’s radar -- yet.
+Though it tends to live in the shadow of the city’s gargantuan skyscrapers, New York state is home to a vast array of beautiful mountain ranges, cascading waterfalls, gardens that rival the best of Europe, and thousands of miles of hiking trails.
+And while Sheep’s Meadow may be a great place to catch up with thousands of your closest friends on a sunny Sunday afternoon, these are some of the most beautiful places in the state that remain a little under the radar.

 Pollepel Island/Newburgh When Brooklynite Francis Bannerman VI’s army-surplus business grew too rapidly to be contained in New York City, he did what any entrepreneurial Scottish immigrant would do in the early 1900s; he built a castle on an island in the Hudson to contain the extra inventory, plus a smaller residential castle for comfort.
 After Bannerman’s death in 1918, a gunpowder explosion in 1920, and a handful of other unfortunate events, the castle was left in ruins.
-Left almost untouched -- except by the hands of time and graffiti artists, the charmingly dilapidated castle is easily accessible from NYC (via Metro-North), boat, or kayak.
-You catch a history lesson on weekend walking tours from May through October.
+Left almost untouched -- except by the hands of time and graffiti artists, the charmingly dilapidated castle is easily accessible from NYC via Metro-North.
+The Island hosts occasional theatrical events and film screenings, and you can catch a history lesson on weekend walking tours from May through October.

-Wilmington If the ancient steps of the Great Wall of China are a bit out of reach this summer, consider the stone path up Whiteface Mountain Stairway Ridge Trail the Adirondacks’ not-so-ancient alternative.
-Steep and slippery at times, the .2 mile man-made path is nearly as photogenic as the natural landscape it’s build around.
-And on a day with heavy, low hanging clouds, the photos might just convince someone you’ve trekked to Machu Picchu.
+Wilmington If the ancient steps of the Great Wall of China are a bit out of reach this fall, consider the stone path up Whiteface Mountain Stairway Ridge Trail the Adirondacks’ not-so-ancient alternative.
+Steep and slippery at times, the 0.2-mile man-made path is nearly as photogenic as the natural landscape it’s built around.
+And on a day with heavy, low hanging clouds, your photos might just convince your followers that you’ve trekked beyond the boundaries of New York State.
 (Or not.)

 Cold Spring Like a Monet painting come to life, Stonecrop Gardens is the lifeblood of two horticulture-loving New Yorkers who dreamt of sharing their plants with the masses.
 Since opening to the public in 1992, it’s offered guests an immersive experience with nature that dramatically transforms from autumn’s muted hues to a kaleidoscope of bright, popping primary colors in the spring and summer.